 Conclusion: MITRE ATT&CK Product Evaluations

 MITRE ATT&CK product evaluations are an exciting, useful evaluation for companies, government organizations, and threat hunters looking to identify the best vendor for their needs.
 Keep in mind, no one vendor can or should aim to have 100% ATT&CK coverage.
 Some blocks are completely irrelevant to many customers, while others are not relevant to EPP products.
 Moreover, every block can be tested in multiple ways.
-Check out the existing vendor evaluations and be on the lookout for Cybereason’s evaluation, coming soon.
+Check out the existing vendor evaluations and compare to Cybereason’s evaluation.

 Interested in learning more about identifying attackers?
 Sign up for our SOC talks to learn more about crucial tactics to spot an attacker in your environment, how to spot to them early, and limit the damage done to your environment.